digitalsurgeons/craft-scout/README.md

             /*
              * You can use this to define index settings that get synced when you call
              * the ./craft scout/settings/update console command.
 This way you can
              * keep your index settings in source control.
-The IndexSettings
-             * object provides autocompletion for all Algolia's settings */
+            */
             ->indexSettings(
                 \rias\scout\IndexSettings::create()